 The copy on a landing page is the written narration or story behind the goal.
 The headline needs to be something that will grab your audience’s attention.
 The words on the page have to be on-brand and persuasive.
-The copy should capture visitor’s attention and give useful information.
-Include copy that will overcome objections.
+The copy should capture the visitor’s attention and give useful information.
+Include a copy that will overcome objections.
 Well-written landing page copy will also instill urgency without putting too much pressure on the consumer.
 The overall message has to clearly explain why that user should move forward.
 It should be clear, direct, and convincing.

 A good landing page includes quality supporting media.

 How the landing page is formatted and the supporting images or video media has to be of good quality.
 Because our brains process images 60,000 times faster than text, the images that are used are very important.
 Stock images aren’t always the best option and you want to use images that evoke an emotional response that matches your message and goal.